Factbox: White House staff, top Republicans who have tested positive for coronavirus

 Assistant to Trump Nicholas Luna, a “body man” who accompanies the president day and night, has tested positive, according to a source familiar with the situation.

-Compiled by Katanga Johnson and David Lawder; Editing by Aurora Ellis and Grant McCool
+Compiled by Katanga Johnson and David Lawder; Editing by Grant McCool, Lisa Shumaker and Muralikumar Anantharaman

 Our Standards: The Thomson Reuters Trust Principles.